daneroo/nats-all-the-stuff/packages/site/README.md

 ## TODO

 - trying prettier-standard
-- Nats Context (for connection) and hooks - separate markup (Tables)
+- Nats Context (for connection)
+  - hooks for subscribe/publish
 - integrate dotenv (for wsurl,topic)
 - chakra-theme and Nav header - remove sx in Rows...
 - remove moment in favor of date-fns